AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 |1.1356                          |2                              |76.12%                       |

-It can be seen that at low turbidities, the projected absorbances - the absorbance of pure humic acid added with the absorbance of clay - are approximately equal to the observed absorbance of the mixture influent.
+It can be seen **[Where?
+Refer to your figures.]** that at low turbidities, the projected absorbances - the absorbance of pure humic acid added with the absorbance of clay - are approximately equal to the observed absorbance of the mixture influent.
 However, as NTU increased, the ideal projected absorbance diverged quickly with the observed absorbances.
 This suggests that there are humic-acid clay interactions present that do not allow for mixture absorbances to be strictly additive.

 <img src="https://github.com/AguaClara/humic_acid/blob/master/10mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>

 Figure 5: The observed and projected absorbance of 10 mg/L of Humic Acid with Clay.
 The projected absorbance is the absorbance of the mixture in the case where the total absorbance is the pure sum of 10 mg/L humic acid and the corresponding clay absorbance at a given NTU.
 The absorbance of the mixture at low NTU is close to the projected value, but higher concentrations of clay exhibit no specific relationship.

 |  Projected Additive Absorbance |   Actual Additive Absorbance  |    Percentage Difference    |